golang/proposal/design/go2draft-type-parameters.md

 }
 ```

-We would call `FromStrings2` like this:
+We can then call `FromStrings2` like this:

 ```Go
 func F2() {